Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/localization.md

 ## Prefabs
-It is also possible to package `TextAsset`'s inside of your asset bundles, and to load them into game at runtime via [AddJson](xref:JotunnLib.Managers.LocalizationManager.AddJson(System.String,System.String))..
+It is also possible to package `TextAsset`'s inside of your asset bundles, and to load them into game at runtime via [AddJson](xref:JotunnLib.Managers.LocalizationManager.AddJson(System.String,System.String)).
 In this example, we use our filenames to provide the language which we wish to add the translations for:

 ```cs
  TextAsset[] textAssets = BlueprintRuneBundle.LoadAllAssets<TextAsset>();